 To make a meaningful difference in addressing health disparities, interventions must begin outside of the medical sector and tackle the social determinants of health.
-When possible, act community wide and address root causes by improving education, housing, and other social determinants of health.
+When possible, act community wide and address root causes by improving education, housing, food insecurity and other social determinants of health.
 There are also many interventions that work directly at the patient level and address individual social determinants of health.

 Scan for the dominant barriers for accessing healthcare, things like being uninsured/underinsured, transportation issues, provider shortages, etc. and tailor policy solutions to address those barriers.
 For example:

 Health disparities persist even after controlling for disparities in access and social determinants.
 Improved treatment and patient outcomes for populations of color goes beyond patient perception and satisfaction data.
 Research has shown that minority physicians are more likely to care for socioeconomically disadvantaged and ethnic minority patients.14 Additionally, studies have demonstrated that unconscious bias may lead to physicians providing different treatments and prescriptions for the same condition, especially when it comes to reported experiences of pain for people of color.15

 Strategies to address include growing a diverse healthcare workforce and providing training on cultural humility and implicit bias for existing and future healthcare provider workforces.
 But it takes time for these approaches to pay dividends.
 Specific policies include: